Rectangle 19 1

 When you have lived in the UK for five years as the Civil Partner of a British citizen or settled person, you will be eligible to apply for indefinite leave to remain.

-What if 6 months is not enough?
+What if six months is not enough?

 In the real world, we understand that things don’t always go to plan.